Sinchanaps03/apphox/README.md

 This is my public IP 3.106.209.194
 I completed my static web hosting in AWS using EC2 instance

+{Create a Dockerfile for the application.
+Build the Docker image successfully.
+Run the application inside a Docker container.
+Expose the required application port.
+Verify that the containerized application is accessible.
+Push the application source code to a GitHub repository.
+Provide basic deployment documentation (README).}

 In my vscode, i craeted a Dockerfile as
 FROM nginx
 COPY . /usr/share/nginx/html